Libyan Air Force: Early Gaddafi era (1969–1989)

 The LAAF lost a total of four aircraft to United States Navy F-14 Tomcats in two incidents over the Gulf of Sidra, in 1981 and 1989.
 In addition, many planes were destroyed or damaged on the ground in 1986 when American planes attacked targets at Benina International Airport in Benghazi and Mitiga International Airport in Tripoli.

 The air force was extensively used in the fighting in Chad in the 1980s, in support of Libyan ground units.
 It was reported that many Libyan Arab Air Force bombing raids were carried out at excessively high altitudes when met with anti-aircraft fire, so the attacks were not very effective.
 On 17 February 1986, in retaliation for the Ouadi Doum air raid by the French air force, a single LAAF Tu-22B attacked the airport at N'Djamena.
 That aircraft ran into technical problems on its return journey – American early warning reconnaissance planes based in Sudan monitored distress calls sent by the pilot of the Tu-22 which probably crashed before reaching its base at Aouzou (maybe hit by twin-tubes that fired at it from N'Djamena airport).
 On 7 September 1987, another Tu-22 was shot down over N'Djamena by a French MIM-23 HAWK battery.

+In November 1986, Libyan jets carried out countless attacks and bombings against Zaghawa and Toubou civilian populations, ethnic groups mostly loyal to the Chadian government.
+During these aerial terror campaigns a large number of villages in the B.E.T region were completely devastated, a large number of people were killed and thousands fled to seek refuge in caves or crossed into refugee camps in Darfur.
+The Government of Chad denounced these attacks on civilians as genocide.

 The Chadians seized the Ouadi Doum base in 1987 and destroyed or captured two SF.260s, three Mil Mi-25s, two Tu-22B bombers, eleven L-39 jets, two complete 9K33 Osa (SA-8) SAM batteries, and a plethora of additional equipment, weapons, supplies and ammunition – a good deal of which was flown out to France and the United States within the next five days.
 Four USAF C-5 Galaxy transport aircraft were sent to N'Djamena to collect the captured Jamahiriya equipment.
 On 5 September 1987 Chadian technicals crossed into Libya and attacked the Maaten al-Sarra Air Base which is 96.5 km within Libyan territory.
 The battle of Maaten al-Sarra was a major victory for Chad and several LAAF aircraft were destroyed on the ground with only minor Chadian casualties.

-On 8 October 1987, an LAAF Sukhoi Su-22 was shot down by a MANPADS in northern Chad.
+On 8 October 1987, an LAAF Sukhoi Su-22 was shot down by a man-portable air defence system in northern Chad.
 The pilot, Captain Dia ad-Din, ejected and was captured.
 The LAAF immediately organized a recovery operation; subsequently a MiG-23BN was also shot down.
 Its pilot was recovered.
 In November 1988, a Libyan Arab Air Force SIAI-Marchetti SF.260 was shot down over northern Chad, and its crew was captured.